l00ma/OctoPrint-roomTemp/README.md

-# Plugin for OctoPi - For Raspberry Pi users only (Octopi) : display room temperature on navbar
+# Plugin for OctoPi - For Raspberry Pi only (Octopi) : display room temperature on navbar
-# Based on OctoPrint-NavbarTemp by imrahil (https://github.com/imrahil/OctoPrint-NavbarTemp)
+Based on OctoPrint-NavbarTemp by imrahil (https://github.com/imrahil/OctoPrint-NavbarTemp)

-For Raspberry Pi users only : This plugin displays the room temperature on navbar via a ds18b20 sensor connected on pin n°4
+For Raspberry Pi only: This plugin displays room temperature on navbar via a ds18b20 sensor connected on pin n°4

 ## Setup:

-Install the plugin using Plugin Manager from Settings
+1 - Connect your ds18b20 sensor to your Pi (see Howto below) 2 - Install the roomTemp plugin using Plugin Manager

-## Howto: Connecting your ds187b20 sensor
+## Howto: Connecting your ds18b20 sensor

-1 - Connecting your ds187b20 sensor to the Pi:
+1 - Connecting your ds18b20 sensor to the Pi:

 ![Connection](raspberry-pi-ds18b20-connections.png?raw=true)